nyergler/strange-loop-2013/index.rst

  Strange Loop 2013
 ===================

 `Strange Loop`_ is a conference held in St Louis, Missouri.
+Strange Loop 2013 is :doc:`/thursday/index` and :doc:`/friday/index`, September 19 and 20.
+Wednesday, Sepetember 18 is the pre-conference :doc:`/emerging-languages/index`.

 These are Nathan Yergler's notes from Strange Loop 2013 and the Emerging Languages Camp.
 You can find the ReStructured Text source for